 How much can they borrow?

 Pat and Morgan bought a house in September 2009 for $172,000.
-They made a 20 percent down payment and refinanced three years later.
-In July 2014, they apply a home equity line of credit.
+They made a 20% down payment and refinanced 3 years later.
+In July 2014, they applied for a home equity line of credit.

 Here's how the bank calculates how much can they borrow: